 Since the meaning is inherent to the symbol, the same logographic system can theoretically be used to represent different languages like Chinese, Japanese and Korean.

-In the early 2000s, CDNC experts developed CDNC IDN Table (CGP R0) in which some IICORE Hani characters used in the Japanese or Korean writing systems are excluded.
+In the early 2000s, CDNC experts developed the CDNC IDN Table (CGP R0) in which some IICORE Hani characters used in the Japanese or Korean writing systems are excluded.
 Under the framework of CJK coordination, the Hani characters included in the JGP repertoire or KGP repertoire need to be reviewed as regards the variant relationships to the CGP repertoire, to reach a tripartite consensus on the characters and variant mappings.

-To ensure that the CGP repertoire will not bring any confusion or conflict to global Chinese character users and applicants at the root level, the CGP reviewed 99 IICORE characters in the MSR but not covered in CGP R2, and found 42 characters included in the JGP repertoire (version 201703, Appendix C) and KGP repertoire (version 201703, Appendix D) with variant relationships with CGP R1.
+To ensure that the CGP repertoire will not cause confusion or conflict for global Chinese character users and applicants at the root level, the CGP reviewed 99 IICORE characters in the MSR but not covered in CGP R2; of these, CGP found that 42 characters included in the JGP repertoire (version 201703, Appendix C) and KGP repertoire (version 201703, Appendix D) have variant relationships with code points in CGP R1.